 CMHACY is a tax exempt, non-profit, educational organization.

-a comprehensive mental health system that:
+Helping to provide a fully funded comprehensive mental health system

-- provides child-centered, family-focused services within a culturally relevant context
+Including family-focused services within a culturally relevant context

-- serves children in the environment least restrictive to the child’s needs
+Serving children in the environment least restrictive to the child’s needs

-- includes a full continuum of care, with residential services within family proximity
+Includes residential services within family proximity